19th – 20th April 2017 (London) – Registration OPEN

 3rd – 4th July 2017 (London) – Registration OPEN

-The Training Orthopaedic Trainers programme has been established to improve the standard of teaching for those in trauma and orthopaedic (T&O) training and practice.
-The underlying premise is that if T&O trainers understand how people learn and how the T&O curriculum works, by translating that understanding into action, they should improve their teaching.
+This programme was established to improve the standard of teaching and learning for those in trauma and orthopaedic (T&O) training and practice.
+If T&O trainers and trainees understand how people learn and how the T&O curriculum works, teaching and learning should improve.

-An established T&O surgical trainer and our educational advisor, Lisa Hadfield-Law, facilitates each course.
-Over the last 15 years, Lisa has trained over 4000 T&O surgeons to teach, from 57 countries within Europe, North America, Latin America, and Asia Pacific.
+Lisa Hadfield-Law, our educational advisor, facilitates each course.
+Over the last 15 years, Lisa has trained over 5000 T&O surgeons to teach, from 63 countries within Europe, North America, Latin America, and Asia Pacific.

 At the end of the course, participants will be able to: